 In the Bible, the first blood work of women is not the birth of Cain, but the birth of Messiah promised to “the woman” in Eden in Genesis 3:15.
 This woman is not Eve, since Eve is not named by Adam until verse 20.
 The first blood work of Scripture is Christological, as indeed is the blood work of priests.

 Male Blood Work

-The second blood-letting in the Bible is when God makes clothes of animal skins for Adam and Eve (Gen. 3:21).
-Here we see the first sacrifice of animals for the benefit of humans.
-This places God between the life-giving blood of the Woman (Gen. 3:15) and Cain's murder of his brother (Gen. 4:8).
-This is consistent with the Afro-Asiatic view that the sacred center is where God is to be found.
-Between the two bloods, representing life and death, God sacrifices what is His for humanity.
-In this sense, God is the first Priest and that first animal is a symbol of the Lamb of God that takes away the sin of the world.
+God sacrifices an animal to cover the nakedness of Adam and Eve (Gen. 3:21).
+In the Biblical chronology this places God as priest between the birthing blood of the Woman (Gen. 3:15) and Cain's murder of his brother (Gen. 4:8).
+God is at the sacred center between life and death.
+There God sacrifices what is His for humanity.
+In this sense, God is the first priest and that first animal that covers nakedness is a symbol of the Lamb that takes away the sin of the world.

 From the Afro-Asiatic perspective, which is the perspective of the Bible, God is male and God is priest.
 It is clear also that God condescends to grant to the lesser a greater role.
-So it is that a young maiden, from the least of the tribes of Israel, should become the unwedded Bride of God and the ever-virgin Mother of Christ our God.
+So it is that a young maiden from the ruler-priest lines should become the un-wedded Bride of God and the ever-virgin Mother of Christ our God.